Looking to spice up your grammar instruction? I have a few ideas that might help.

 - Now, look up the definition in a dictionary.
 Compare your guess to the denotation.

 Why is this technique effective?
 Many students love funny new words.
 I try to use words that either sound humorous or that have an entertaining definition in my sentences.
 These are not words that I put on the final exam.
 Rather, it’s vocabulary that engages the students in the worksheet so that they want to dig into the context clues, guess the meaning of the word, and then check their answers.
 Many of my students walk away from grocabulary worksheets talking and laughing about the words they encountered.
 To me, this is a success because they were also working on the grammar skill for that day.
-Click on the image below to view my engaging Grocabulary bundle.
+You can view the Grocabulary exercises here.

 When I conduct a minilesson for a grammar skill, I like to begin by engaging students in a writing task.
 For example, if I were introducing fragments, I would give students a writing prompt (about an odd news story, an interesting question, or a political cartoon, for instance), and students would free write for about five minutes.
 Then, I would have them put their response aside and proceed with that day’s grammar topic.
 (By the way, I don’t tell them what grammar concept I am covering for the day until they have completed the free write).